Dawning Family Services incorporates programs and case management

 to create a personalized plan for each family.
 The myriad of services include:

 Housing search programs

 Prevention & diversion services

 Rapid Re-Housing (RRH) assistance

-Post-shelter support to ensure a family's continued housing stability
+Post-bridge housing support to ensure a family's continued housing stability

 After learning about a client’s unique situation, the case manager works with the client to establish personal, individualized goals.
-Because Dawning Family Services utilizes a Housing First approach to ending homelessness, all clients share the goal of obtaining housing, regardless their barriers or other needs.
+Because Dawning Family Services utilizes a Housing First approach to ending homelessness, all clients share the goal of obtaining housing, regardless of their barriers or other needs.

 Beyond housing, clients’ personal goals vary.
 For a client who is disabled or someone who is already employed, seeking full-time employment may not be an appropriate goal or a good use of time.
 For another client, however, full-time employment may be a primary goal.
 The case manager helps each client establish appropriate goals and then offers referrals to additional agencies and resources that can help the client meet their goals.

 In 2020, 53% of adults secured or maintained employment during their stay in Dawning Family Services emergency bridge housing.

 The case manager continues to meet weekly with clients to provide assistance and guidance and to promote progress and accountability.
 Once a client exits emergency bridge housing to some form of housing, the case manager follows up with them for the next six months to help them maintain housing and promote stability.
 The case manager often carries out home visits to help address additional needs the clients may have.